openskynetwork/java-adsb/README.md

 The formats are implemented according to RTCA DO-260B, i.e. ADS-B Version 2.
 The decoder takes care of proper older versions.

-Note: format type code 29 (target state and status information) is missing since it has been abandoned in ADS-B version 2 and is virtually non-existent in current ADS-B deployments.
+Note: format type code 29 (target state and status information) is missing at the moment.

 ### Packaging